heckradr/SQL-Client-Problems/README.md

 The problem disappears if you include the NuGet package Microsoft.Data.SqlClient directly in the WinForms project.
 But I think it should work without this package as well.
 Since such a core project can be used in various apps, I don't want to have to add all the NuGet packages of the core project to each app.

+After the build of the second winforms project all needed files are properly in the bin/Debug output directory.
+I tried it also with .NET8 and .NET9 but this makes no difference.

 Note: The Northwind database used for the test is not necessary.
 You can see the exception even without a working sql database.

 ## Problem